MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/commandbarevents-property-vba-add-in-object-model.md

 ## Remarks

-Use the  **CommandBarEvents** property to return an[event source object](../../Glossary/vbe-glossary.md#event-source-object) that triggers an event when a command bar button is clicked.
+Use the  **CommandBarEvents** property to return an [event source object](../../Glossary/vbe-glossary.md#event-source-object) that triggers an event when a command bar button is clicked.
 The argument passed to the **CommandBarEvents** property is the command bar control for which the Click event will be triggered.